HOOU-TUHH/Pontifex-Hugo/README.md

 In order to build the HUGO project, the Bash-script `/bin/build_pontifex.sh` needs to be executed.
 The build process consists of 3 parts:
-1) Preprocessing using the Python scripts and [`pandoc`](https://pandoc.org/)
+1) Preprocessing using the Python scripts and [`pandoc`](https://pandoc.org/).
-2) Copying the files to their location to be picked up by HUGO
+2) Copying the files to their location to be picked up by HUGO.
 3) Running HUGO to create the static webpage.
 The resulting files are then located in the folder `public`.

 ## Cytoscape.js